beothorn/greement/README.md

 - The seeded land profit - a crop
 - The gold mine price
 - The gold mine profit
 - The distance tax - that is the tax when you buy any land.
 The tax is cumulative, so a land that is 2 squares of distance (manhattan distance) from your land costs the normal price plus 2x tax. ie: if the tax is 4c it will cost you 8c .
-The tax is also applied on player donations.
-If a player has no lands he doesn't need to pay donation taxes.
+The tax is also applied on player to player (p2p) payments.
+If a player has no lands he doesn't need to pay p2p taxes.
 - The lake multiplier - All lands connected to a lake (vertically or horizontally, diagnals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative, if a land is connected to two lakes and the multiplier is 2x, the land will have a 4x multiplier
-- The mountain multiplier - All lands connected to a mountain (vertically or horizontally, diagnals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative even between lakes and mountains
+- The mountain multiplier - All lands connected to a mountain (vertically or horizontally, diagonals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative even between lakes and mountains
 - The loan multiplier - This is the value multiplied to your debt at the end of your play.